 Arguably one of the world’s best zoos, the San Diego Zoo is special.
 The property is huge and unique.
-It is a must stop for animal lovers.
+It is a must-stop for animal lovers.
 In addition to the zoo, there is a separate San Diego Zoo Safari Park.
 As the name suggests, the safari park is more spread out and features several safari tours to provide guests with different experiences.

 Balboa Park is a huge property, spanning 1,400 acres.
-It has play structures, restaurants, botanical gardens, multiple museums, including the Natural History museum, and shopping areas.
+It has play structures, restaurants, botanical gardens, multiple museums, including the Natural History Museum, and shopping areas.
 The property is immaculate and well maintained, with no shortage of ways to entertain yourself.

 Adriene is the voice behind Put On Your Party Pants, where she shares stories on how to adventure with kids.

 Banff is one of the best destinations in the world with endless things to see and do, both in summer as well as during winter.
 Situated in the stunning Canadian Rockies, this small town has an enviable location.
-Surrounded by beautiful lakes, glaciers, numerous hiking trails, endless forests and much more, you could easily spend months here and not be bored.
-This makes Banff one of our favourite travel destinations.
+Surrounded by beautiful lakes, glaciers, numerous hiking trails, endless forests, and much more, you could easily spend months here and not be bored.
+This makes Banff one of our favorite travel destinations.

 Some (though not nearly all) of the highlights to include on your Banff itinerary are:

-Lake Louise and Lake Moraine: both lakes have a stunning blue colour that’s due to the rock flour carried to the lake by melt water from the surrounding mountains.
+Lake Louise and Lake Moraine: both lakes have a stunning blue color that’s due to the rock flour carried to the lake by melt water from the surrounding mountains.
 Visit early in the morning to catch the sunrise and tackle one of the many hiking trails in the area (such as Plain of the Six Glaciers Trail at Lake Louise and the challenging but rewarding Sentinel Pass at Lake Moraine).

 Cave and Basin is a National Historic Site: learn about the interesting history of the original Banff’s Hot Springs.
 The hot spring was discovered in 1883 by workers of the Canadian Pacific Railway and you can visit this very cave.
 While you can no longer bath in these hot springs, you can do so at the Upper Hot Springs at Sulfur Mountain.

-Legacy Trail: this beautiful 25-km bike trail between Banff and Canmore is a great family friendly activity.
-Along the way you can enjoy beautiful views, lunch at the picnic area halfway and even spot some local wildlife if you are lucky!
+Legacy Trail: this beautiful 25-km bike trail between Banff and Canmore is a great family-friendly activity.
+Along the way, you can enjoy beautiful views, lunch at the picnic area halfway, and even spot some local wildlife if you are lucky!